LOGICAL-COMMONSENSEQA: A Benchmark for Logical Commonsense Reasoning: Appendix

 \subsection{Prompting Setup}

 In this section, we describe the prompting strategy used for decoder-only models.
-For decoder-only LLMs, we adopt a unified multiple-choice prompting scheme.
-Each prompt presents the question, the four composite options and an instruction to answer with a single letter (A-D).
+We adopt a unified multiple-choice prompting scheme for both open-weight and proprietary closed-source prompted models.
+Each prompt presents the question, the four composite options, and an instruction to answer with a single letter (A--D).
 We evaluate 0-, 1-, 2- and 3-shot settings using a fixed set of labeled examples.